About Padmasana Yoga

 Benefits of Padmasana Yoga (Lotus Position)

-- Improves digestion and help to improve your health
+- Improves digestion and helps to improve your health.

 Contraindications of the Padmasana (Lotus Position)

-- People those are suffering from Knee problem should avoid this yoga asana.
+- People who are suffering from knee problems should avoid this yoga asana.

 - Should avoid the yoga asana, if you have back pain problem.